 If your answer to any of the questions above is yes, please contact me.
 I am happy to chat about this in any level of detail and also open to all and any arrangement that may take my vision closer to reality.

 Software is easy (to me), so I started on that.
-I looked at the Brunsviga as if it was some animal between an ALU and a general purpose CPU.
-It can do some arithmetic, but it also has Registers.
+I looked at the Brunsviga as if it was part of a modern computer.
+It can do some arithmetic so it is an ALU and has Registers.
 It does not have control-flow, however.
 That is provided by the operator.
 Traditionally a human, but that does not have to remain like that!

 I then designed an instruction set for it and implemented an assembler in Python.
 The assembler is given an arithmetic expression in string form and outputs an instruction stream that performs the calculation on the machine.

 The model used to describe the Brunsviga is an accumulator machine with the Resultatwerk as the Accumulator, called R-Register.
-There is one Operand-Register, the Einstellwerk E. And one register similar to a status-register, the Umdrehungszählwer U. The instructions for the machine also refer to the Anzeigewerk, but that is simply the numeric display and parallels the Einstellwerk E.
+There is one Register for an operand, the Einstellwerk E. And one register similar to a status-register, the Umdrehungszählwerk U. The instructions for the machine also refer to the Anzeigewerk, but that is simply the numeric display and parallels the Einstellwerk E.